-Corporate Department: The central corporate departments in the Faroe Islands and Greenland handle all of the Group's major corporate accounts, and the winding up of the Danish corporate credits are handled by specialists within the Credit Department.
+Corporate Department: The central corporate departments in the Faroe Islands and Greenland handle all of the Group's major corporate accounts.
 Credit applications exceeding the Corporate Department's credit lines are submitted to the Credit Department for approval.

-The Credit Department: Applications that exceed a branch / Corporate Department credit line are submitted to the Credit

-Department for approval.
+The Credit Department: Applications that exceed a branch / Corporate Department credit line are submitted to the Credit Department for approval.
 The Credit Department also processes staff loan applications exceeding the limit of the branch credit lines.
 In addition to processing credit applications, the Credit Department coordinates and prepares credit recommendations to the Group's Credit Committee and recommendations submitted to the Board of Directors.

 The Credit Committee: The Credit Committee reviews all applications beyond the Credit Department's credit line.
-The Credit Committee conducts credit meetings on a weekly basis.
+Credit Committee conducts credit meetings as necessary, typically on a twice-weekly basis.
 The purpose of the Credit Committee is to: